School of Education

 The undergraduate minor in education is appropriate for undergraduate students interested in furthering their knowledge of education as a means of career development or to enhance their understanding of current schooling, community, and policy directions.

-More information is available on the school's Web site.
+More information is available on the School of Education's Web site.

 In addition to the program requirements listed below, students must: